coursetable/ferry/docs/getting_started.md

      >**For Windows**: Make sure to clone the repository in your  Linux filesystem in Ubuntu using Windows Terminal (NOT your Windows  filesystem).
 This will allow React hot reloading to work.
 After cloning, cd to the repository.
 Open the repository in VSCode by  running the command `code .`.
 This should open it using WSL, and you should see a green bar on the bottom left of your VSCode editor that says `WSL: Ubuntu-20.04`.
 Also, make sure that the bar in the bottom right says `LF` and not `CRLF`.

-   - **Note**: If you'd also like to clone the private submodule containing all our scraped data, enter the repository root and run `git submodule init` followed by `git submodule update`.
+   - **Note**: If you'd also like to clone the private submodule containing all our scraped data, run `git submodule init` followed by `git submodule update` within the repository.
+Access to this submodule requires you to be a member of our GitHub organization.

 3. Install Docker.